econia-labs/econia-x/src/move/research/fee/README.md

 Fees can be assessed as a proportion of either base volume or quote volume depending on the fee collector's preferred asset.
-As such there are two equations for determining the fee assessed on any given trade, based on whether the source asset (base or quote) is the input asset ("a priori fees") or output asset ("a posteriori fees").
+As such there are two equations for determining the fee assessed on any given trade, based on whether the source asset (base or quote) is the input asset ("a priori fee") or output asset ("a posteriori fee").

 ## Notation and units